 - 12th Oct 2016

 - Latest update:

-- Latest update: Summary - removal of information and advice for England fans travelling to Trnava for the World Cup qualifier on 4 September
+- Latest update: Summary – removal of information and advice for Scotland fans travelling to Trnava for the World Cup qualifier on 11 October 2016

 Information and advice for British nationals travelling and living in Europe, following the result of the EU referendum.

 Make sure your passport is in a presentable state before you travel.
 The Slovak authorities can refuse entry if your passport is worn or damaged, or looks as if it’s been tampered with.